 In Tag settings you may edit the size, font etc. and even images and web links.

 In general settings you may set the location, whether it is shown on top of other elements, etc. However some lements will have more or less common fields, for example the link enabled allows to disable opening the element's data source when clicking (Agent, Moduke, etc.) but not all elements have this feature.

 This item displays a static image that will be displayed in four possible colors:

+Grey, for unknown.
 Depending on the status of the module, agent or map, it will show one image or another.
-In a normal Pandora FMS installation they should be in:
+In a normal Pandora FMS installation said images should be in: